 But even more: the images were an alternative history lesson, a chronicle of police violence’s victims that rehabilitated the importance and meaning of their precious life.
 Things had changed in the landscape from 1992, as the chronicle of police violence had escalated in ways that intersected with the absence of public oversight of the coronavirus spread was so poorly controlled to leave us all vulnerable.

-Poet and songwriter Gil Scott-Heron lived long before social media, what was an early form of vocal agitprop for the peopled is outdated before the wide appeal of improvised footage captured by onlookers of George Floyd’s aggravation by four police officers who acted as if they embodied the law, unlike the footage of security cameras or body cam footage that cast suspects as culprits or criminalize targets, underplaying police violence, we saw a recognizable and shameful violent license, as police, ignoring the shouts of an unseen chorus of bystanders imprecating greater attention to the undue application of such violence, showed themselves to be situated in theater of violence and a brutal fantasy in which armed to the gills police attacked an unarmed man without provocation, forcing him to there ground in an animalistic form of submission that suggest a primal scene of brute violence or mixed martial arts combat, more than ideals of policing that suggested smooth sailing.
+In an earlier era, late poet and songwriter Gil Scott-Heron pioneered vocal agitprop, long before social media, might seem outdated before the wide appeal of improvised footage captured clandestinely of George Floyd’s aggravation by four police officers who acted as if they embodied the law, unlike the footage of security cameras or body cam footage that cast suspects as culprits or criminalize targets, underplaying police violence, we saw a recognizable and shameful violent license, as police, ignoring the shouts of an unseen chorus of bystanders imprecating greater attention to the undue application of such violence, showed themselves to be situated in theater of violence and a brutal fantasy in which armed to the gills police attacked an unarmed man without provocation, forcing him to there ground in an animalistic form of submission that suggest a primal scene of brute violence or mixed martial arts combat, more than ideals of policing that suggested smooth sailing in quiescent counterpoint to the cognizance taken of the scale of police brutality that was unfolding across the nation.

 Was the closure of schools as a means to close down pathways communicating a virus that had expanded across America in air ducts, airplane flights, houses of worship, far beyond what was registered, but nonetheless apprehended was already out of control, by February 15, 2020, in multiple sites across the United States, and was spreading faster than confirmed cases could tally or count.